npm package discovery and stats viewer.

 const modal = useModal(YourModalComponent);

-• close() - Closes the modal
+• close() — closes whatever's open

-// If modal has required props
+// If the modal has required props

 modal.open({ requiredProp: 'value' }); // ✅ TypeScript enforces this

-// If modal has only optional props
+// If the modal has only optional props

-modal.open(); // ✅ Props can be omitted
+modal.open(); // ✅ props can be omitted

-modal.open({ optionalProp: 'value' }); // ✅ Or provided
+modal.open({ optionalProp: 'value' }); // ✅ or provided

 <template>